Is Running Good for Menopause?

-Weight loss and fat loss are huge topics in the world of fitness, and with health and well-being being even more important to women now than ever before, there is a lot of talk about the best and fastest way to burn achieve this.
+Weight loss and fat loss are huge topics in the world of fitness, and with health and well-being being even more important to women now than ever before, there is a lot of talk about the best and fastest way to burn and achieve this.
 With 45% of British women admitting to trying to lose weight at any given time, we thought we’d debunk a common question related to this.
 Is it better to work out fasted (on an empty stomach), or after having something to eat (non-fasted, or ‘fed’)?

-In this article, you will hear from our fitness expert, Sport and Exercise Scientist Louise.
-She’ll talk you through the difference between working out on an empty stomach versus having eaten, and whether exercising fasted burns more fat or calories.
+In this article, you will hear from our fitness expert, Sport and Exercise Scientist, Louise.
+She’ll talk you through the difference between working out on an empty stomach versus having eaten, and whether fasted training burns more fat or calories.
 Louise will explore the facts and figure out if eating before exercise helps women burn fat more effectively, and share why she thinks hitting the gym with some fuel in your tank might just be the way to go.

 We use the term fasted when we describe not having eaten for 8 hours or more.

-An example of training fasted could be when you wake up from your night’s sleep and head straight to the gym for a workout, having not eaten anything whatsoever.
+An example of fasted training could be when you wake up from your night’s sleep and head straight to the gym for a workout, having not eaten anything whatsoever.
 (Drinking water is acceptable within this fasted definition, but nothing else)

 The term fed is used to describe when we have eaten something within the last few hours.
 The time frame is slightly different to fasted, however.
 Anything within the last 2-3 hours would be considered fed.